SolverMax/Collated/README.md

 - Scheduling.
 - Shortest path.

-In some cases we have augmented the examples with notes and/or additional features.
+In some cases we have edited the source to make it run in a Jupyter notebook, to augment the example with notes, and/or add features to the original code.